Here’s How to Charge Your Phone Faster

-You’re set to start your day and oh no!
+You're ready to start your day and oh no!
 Dead cell battery.
-Try these tricks and tip to juice your phone fast.
+Fortunately, there's help.
+Here's how to charge your phone faster.

 You’re just about to head out for the day and grab your phone—but you notice you forgot to charge it and your battery power is in the single digits.
-Here are some things you can do to juice up your phone, or at least make sure you don’t lose any more power.
+Here’s how to charge your phone faster, or at least make sure you don’t lose any more power.
 Make sure you know the 10 ways you’re shortening the life of your phone.

 Turn it off